-By configuring the Trap Setting, it allows Web Management Utility to monitor specified events on this Web-Smart Switch.
+By configuring the Trap Setting, it allows the Web Management Utility to monitor specified events on the Web-Smart Switch.
 By default, Trap Setting is Disabled.
 When the Trap Setting is Enabled, enter the Destination IP address of the managing PC that will receive trap information.

-Figure 54.
+Figure 14.
 Trap Setting